henryzzz093/data_pipeline2/README.md

 7. After few mintues, you can check to see if the task has finished by clicking the task name from the Airflow UI:
 ![](images/Airflow_finished.png)

-8. You can use visualization tools (PGAdmin4 or Dbeaver) to connect to my AWS rds and check if these tables exist in there
+8. You can use Database Management Tools (PGAdmin4 or Dbeaver) to check if these tables exist in there

     ![](images/inside_rds_customer.png)